Here is the vision of my lab, which straddles digital agriculture and computational biology using applied data analytics:

 The primary focus of my research is applied data analytics and data engineering directed at the domains of digital agriculture and precision health.

-On the digital agriculture front, our focus is on the data engineering side especially designing algorithms for lightweight in-sensor analytics, partitioning algorithms across different platforms of computation (sensor → edge → cloud), and designing robust backend databases for high-performance data lakes for IoT in digital agriculture.
+On the IoT and digital agriculture front, our focus is on the data engineering side especially designing algorithms for lightweight in-sensor analytics, partitioning algorithms across different platforms of computation (sensor → edge → cloud), and designing robust backend databases for high-performance data lakes for IoT in digital agriculture.

 Here I will provide new dimensions and storylines from the work that we do at ICAN.
 In general, I will write this so that it is accessible to a general technical audience.